-All our offices are now closed as we are operating a social distancing policy.
-All staff are either working remotely from home or already home-based.
-We anticipate some minor disruption to our telephone service during this time as calls are re-routed but we are confident our plans will minimise the impact to you.
-You will continue to have access to us via the Extranet and email and ask for your patience and support.
+We are managing a phased return to work while maintaining a social distancing policy.
+Most staff are either working remotely from home or are already home-based.
+However, some teams have now returned to our offices, such as customer support.
+You will continue to have access to us via the Extranet and email but we continue to ask for your patience and support.
 Please be aware we will be unable to provide hard copies of any Certification until further notice.

 As a key part of our contingency planning to mitigate risk to our employees and our customers, our teams continue to have access to all the technology systems they use day-to-day.

 Yes, this is currently continuing as per any schedule of works and we will liaise with all stakeholders on an ongoing basis.
-We will notify those effected should this position change.
+We will notify those affected should this position change.

 Yes.
-All calls are being redirected to staff mobile phones.
+Please call our head office on 0800 183 1755.
 Please ensure you quote your policy number when contacting our team and we ask for patience while any calls are redirected.
-Email is the most effective way to contact us during this time.

 Our Account Management team will provide support either face to face or by another method, e.g. Skype, phone call or email.
 Click here for details of your account manager.

-Yes, these will be continued to be issued by our Customer Services team or can be generated via the Extranet if there is nothing outstanding in relation to the order.
-Simply email your request and site reference / plot details to firstname.lastname@example.org.
-Please note that we are currently unable to provide hard copies or any certification.
+Yes, electronic copies will be issued by our Customer Services team or can be generated via the Extranet if there is nothing outstanding in relation to the order.
+Simply email your request and site reference / plot details to email@example.com.
+Please note that we are currently unable to provide hard copies of any certification.